systemd/mkosi/README.md

-# mkosi - Create legacy-free OS images
+# mkosi — Build Bespoke OS Images

-A fancy wrapper around `dnf --installroot`, `debootstrap`, `pacstrap` and `zypper` that may generate disk images with a number of bells and whistles.
+A fancy wrapper around `dnf --installroot`, `debootstrap`, `pacstrap` and `zypper` that generates customized disk images with a number of bells and whistles.

 For a longer description and available features and options, see the